-This is an important question to ask, but at the risk of sounding too consultative… there is no right answer!
-We have talked about CSI (Continual Service Improvement) and the significant part that has to play in high-performing ITSM.
-And, the processes that underpin the success of CSI tend to orbit around Change Management and Release Management.
+We've talked about CSI (Continual Service Improvement) and the significant part that has to play in high-performing ITSM.
+And, the processes that underpin the success of CSI tend to orbit around Incident Management, Change Management, and Release Management.

-The reason Service Integration fits in neatly here is because the most effective integration projects are those that use the iterative CSI approach, making higher volumes of smaller changes and improvements to the way systems talk to each other.
+The reason Service Integration fits in neatly here is that the most effective integration projects are those that use the iterative CSI approach, making higher volumes of smaller changes and improvements to the way systems talk to each other.
 As opposed to building one multi-faceted integration solution and releasing it all in one go.
 Mature and well-managed Change and Release processes handle this really well.

 What are the most common Service Integrations for ITSM teams?

-Integrating the two is a very staple requirement for IT teams who work closely with both internal and external dev teams, as it allows them to quickly and easily submit, view and update feature requests and bugs that come to IT via the business.
+Integrating the two is a staple requirement for IT teams who work closely with both internal and external dev teams, as it allows them to quickly and easily submit, view, and update feature requests and bugs that come to IT via the business.
 It also comes with the added benefit of creating a more service-focused point of entry for the business into the application development process.

-ServiceNow - Salesforce
+ServiceNow - Salesforce integration

-What Salesforce can do for allowing the business to interact and managing the customer experience, ServiceNow can do for IT’s capabilities in managing internal service experiences.
-Integrating the two solutions allows your business to have a far more joined up and customer centric approach to ITSM.
-Amongst other things, it means customers with issues related to IT managed applications can get helped much more effectively.
+What Salesforce can do for allowing the business to interact and manage the customer experience, ServiceNow can do for IT’s capabilities in managing internal service experiences.
+Integrating the two solutions allows your business to have a more connected and customer-centric approach to ITSM.
+Amongst other things, it means customers with issues related to IT-managed applications can get helped much more effectively.

-ServiceNow – ServiceNow
+ServiceNow – ServiceNow integration

-This is not as easily done (by hand) as you may think, as ServiceNow — like many other ITSM tools — is highly customisable; meaning that what one business is using as the ‘service category field’ might be called and labelled as something totally different in the suppliers instance.
-Beyond this, SLAs, escalations, customer data fields and so on… will all be setup differently.
+This is not as easily done manually as you may think, as ServiceNow — like many other ITSM tools — is highly customizable, meaning that what one business is using as the ‘service category field’ might be labeled as something totally different in the supplier's instance.
+Beyond this, SLAs, escalations, customer data fields, and so on… will all be set up differently.
 So thoughtful and well-designed integrations like this are an increasingly common requirement within multi-vendor ITSM.

-Jira – ZenDesk
+Jira – ZenDesk integration

-As mentioned, Jira is used by development teams (big and small) and Zendesk tends to be the ITSM tool of choice for small, customer centric businesses, as it has really easy-to-use interfaces and lots of integrations into other commonly used SME tools.
+As mentioned, Jira is used by development teams (big and small) and Zendesk tends to be the ITSM tool of choice for small, customer-centric businesses, as it has really easy-to-use interfaces and lots of integrations to other commonly used SME tools.

 Implementing and managing ITSM integrations

-Modern ITSM integrations are ran through integration hubs, which use pre-built integrations to create connections such as ServiceNow to Jira, and Jira to Zendesk… and Zendesk to Salesforce (…and the list goes on!) so that businesses can get these setup in just a few days.
+Modern ITSM integrations are run through integration hubs (And integration automation platforms), which use pre-built integrations to create connections such as ServiceNow to Jira, Jira to Zendesk… and Zendesk to Salesforce (…and the list goes on!) so that businesses can get these up and running as soon as possible.

-ITSM and SIAM are certainly widely accepted and adopted ways of working, but there are consistently evolving solutions you can be leveraging to improve performance and increase the speed of which changes and improvements are made and delivered to customers
+ITSM and SIAM are certainly widely accepted and adopted ways of working, but there are consistently evolving solutions you can be leveraging to improve performance and increase the speed at which changes and improvements are made and delivered to customers

 How do you get started?

-One of the biggest barriers to acting on these challenges, is accepting that it doesn’t have to be this way!
-Because integration-led ITSM improvements at this level have been quite newly presented to the industry, so many IT leaders are stuck thinking that slow and manually managed integrations are ‘just how it has to be’.
-But this is now far from the truth.
+One of the biggest barriers to acting on these challenges is accepting that it doesn’t have to be this way!
+Integration-led ITSM improvements at this level are a new way of thinking in this industry, so many IT leaders still think that slow and manual integrations are ‘just how it is’.
+But this is far from the truth.